gregSWEN/WebCheckers/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+No stories have passed all their tests, three stories have some acceptance criteria passed, and four have none passed.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._

+More unit tests have to be done to get a more complete coverage at this time.